metasikander/www.BitcoinHivemind.com/faq/index.md

 [Linkable/Pullable GitHub Version](https://github.com/BitcoinHivemind/www.bitcoinhivemind.com/blob/gh-pages/faq/index.md)

 Note: this FAQ is a **literal** FAQ.
 I did not write it to be an organized, readable document.
 The questions which are here, are here because they were asked very frequently.
-I copied each question here (so that it might be found with ctrl + f or search engine) and wrote up a reference answer.
+I copied each question here (so that it might be found with ctrl + f or a search engine) and wrote up a reference answer.

 If your question is missing, please email it to me or use a pull request (link above).

+PM = Prediction market.

 ## Basics